 Each of these targets is being pursued by collaborative Working Groups, which are co-chaired by CWB with partner organizations focused on that area, and comprised of representatives of stewardship organizations and governments.
 Two members of each Working Group are appointed to the Technical Advisory Committee.
-The groups have been inactive in 2021-22 but we hope to resume meeting in 2022.
-We are also working towards establishing a web portal for each Working Group to share their resources online.
+2021 was a challenging year for in-person meetings but we intend to get things back on track in 2022.
 More information is here.